 Goals are the ultimate motivator.
-For many climbers, the long-term goal is simply to climb harder, while for others the ultimate goal is to succeed on some great climb or high grade of climbing.
-Such performance goals can provide sustained motivation as long as they are specific and believable (given your current ability), and provided you can sense some progress toward the goal.
-Thus, it’s essential that you also set short-term or weekly goals that yield daily motivation (to train and climb) and a sense of progress toward your ultimate goal.
+For many climbers, the long-term goal is simply to climb harder, while for others the ultimate goal is to succeed on a specific “lifetime project” or to achieve a lofty grade such as V10, 5.13a, 8b+, or whatever.
+Such performance goals can provide sustained motivation as long as they are specific and not completely unreasonable (given your current ability).
+Still, it’s essential that you also set short-term or weekly goals that yield daily motivation (to train and climb) and a sense of progress toward your ultimate goal.
 When coupled, short- and long-term goal setting can propel you to your dream climbs and beyond!

 The beauty of training and performance goals is that there is always room for more improvement and you’ll never run out of classic must-do climbs to train for!
-Here are five tips for setting effective goals.
+Here are five tips to make your goal setting most effective.

 1. Write down your goals—this makes them more real and far more achievable.
 Begin keeping a training notebook or climbing diary in which you can record your goals, workout plan, and climbing accomplishments.

-2. Define your goals specifically and with as much detail as possible.
-While measurable goals are best, it doesn’t hurt to set a few style or mental goals such as “to improve footwork” or “to climb with more economy.”
+2. Define your goals specifically and with as much detail as possible, then tell a friend (and ask for accountability).
+While measurable goals are best, it doesn’t hurt to set a few style or mental goals such as “to improve footwork”, “rest more effectively en route”, or “to climb with more briskly and with more economy.”
 With such subjective goals, confide in a partner or coach and ask them to observe your climbing and decide when you have, in fact, achieved the desired style goal.
+Encouragement and accountability of a friend or partner is extremely important.

 3. Make your goals lofty and challenging, but keep them realistic.
-Setting unreachable goals, like “to lose ten pounds this week” or “to climb 5.14 by year’s end,” is counterproductive and a real motivation-killer.
+Setting unreachable goals, like “to do a one-arm pull-up this year” (if currently you can barely do 10 two-arm pull-ups) or “to climb 5.13/V8 by year’s end” (if currently only a 5.11/V4 climber) is counterproductive and a real motivation-killer.
 Instead set incremental goals that will yield a motivation-generating “win” every few weeks.